 - Craft policy recommendations and personal behaviors relevant to life, liberty, pursuit of happiness, and the seven mountains of culture.

-Discussion Boards are collaborative learning experiences.
-Therefore, the student is required to provide a thread in response to the provided prompt for each forum.
-Each thread must be 300 words and demonstrate course-related knowledge.
-In addition to the thread, the student is required to reply to 2 other classmates’ threads.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to provide a thread in response to the provided prompt.
+Each thread must be at least 300 words with scholarly citations in APA format.
+In addition to the thread, the student is required to reply to 2 classmates’ threads.
 Each reply must be 200 words.